-Most importantly, our luxury Morocco holidays are fully customisable and conducted privately.
+Most importantly, our luxury Morocco holidays and tours are fully customisable and conducted privately.
 For example, you can arrive and depart on any day you choose.
-We can arrange flights, or allow you to do these directly, or through air-miles.
+Furthermore, we can arrange flights, or allow you to do these directly, or through air-miles.

 We always start with a blank sheet of paper when designing your holiday.
 Above all, the best way to start is by calling us for a quick conversation about how we can make your trip to Morocco exceptionally special.
 For instance, let us know what you want to see in Morocco and your particular interests, maybe where you have enjoyed travelling to in the past.
 As a result, we can then craft an itinerary that totally fits around you.

-Furthermore, we can arrange small group travel to Morocco.
-As a result, if you get together a personal group, the per person prices tend to drop drastically.
+Furthermore, we can arrange small group travel tours to Morocco.
+Therefore, if you get together a personal group, the per person prices tend to drop drastically.

 Our Tours in Morocco